riscv-europe/summit-website/site.src/pages/program.md

 <h3 style="color: #60269e" id="submission-format">Submission format</h3>

-The submissions should be provided as a two page abstract, including bibliography.
+The submissions should be provided as a two pages extended abstract, including bibliography.

-Abstract template and instructions for submission are available at <https://github.com/riscv-europe/riscv-europe-summit-templates>.
+Extended abstract template and instructions for submission are available at <https://github.com/riscv-europe/riscv-europe-summit-templates>.
 The
 Program Committee (PC) will accept most contributions as posters and selected submissions for short or long presentations.
-Accepted abstracts, slides, and posters will be published on the event page, together with presentations which will be recorded.
+Accepted extended abstracts, slides, and posters will be published on the event page, together with presentations which will be recorded.

 <h3 style="color: #0a6b7c" id="guidelines-for-submission-of-technical-topics-for-blind-review">Guidelines for submission of technical topics for blind review</h3>

 Submissions on technical topics are for blind review.
-Please do not include author information in the abstract.
+Please do not include author information in the extended abstract.
 Submissions must have a strong focus on technical content outlining for example:

  - Present research advances